 - Pour mixture in a 13x9-inch metal baking dish.
-Cover tightly with a aluminum foil, and place in the freezer.
+Cover tightly with foil, and place in the freezer.

 - Freeze for about 1/2 hour or until icy at the edges.
 Using a fork, scrape ice crystals from the hedges.
 Stir mixture well, breaking all icy chunks, and put back in the freezer.
 Repeat every half hour during 2 1/2 hours.
 Granita is ready when granular but still slushy.

 - Scrape granita into bowls or ice goblets, and serve immediately.

 Click on the link or picture to see the recipe